bluecontract/blue-quickjs/docs/implementation-plan.md

 - The vitest spec at `libs/test-harness/src/lib/gas-equivalence.spec.ts` now covers the full gas golden set (`zero-precharge`, `gc-checkpoint-budget`, `loop-oog`, `constant`, `addition`, `string-repeat`) against both the native harness binary and the wasm module, asserting parity on kind/message/gas remaining/used.
 - The wasm build uses Emscripten `-sMEMORY64=1`, so allocator layouts match native.
 The loader calls `cwrap('qjs_eval', 'bigint', ['string', 'bigint'])` (no 64-bit splitting) and frees the returned pointer via the BigInt wrapper.
 - **Compatibility note:** Wasm memory64 was used to close the remaining parity gap because it aligns allocator layouts with native, but `-sMEMORY64` is still experimental and not widely available in browsers/worker runtimes.
 We removed the earlier wasm32-only canonical allocation padding helper (it did not affect parity because Emscripten’s allocator was already 16-byte aligned), so wasm32 parity still needs a portable adjustment if memory64 cannot be shipped.
 The default shipping artifact should remain wasm32 for portability; memory64 builds can stay as an internal/debug variant until target environments confirm support.
 Building native as 32-bit is impractical on macOS/arm64 and requires a dedicated i386 userspace + multilib toolchain even on x86 Linux (e.g., a 32-bit Docker base); this should not be relied on for parity.

+**Current state (P2.5 T-029 Subtask C):**

+- `apps/smoke-web` now hosts a browser gas smoke page that loads the wasm harness directly, runs the core gas golden fixtures, and reports pass/fail (logging mismatches to the console).
+- A Playwright smoke test (`apps/smoke-web/tests/gas-smoke.spec.ts`) with `apps/smoke-web/playwright.config.ts` starts the Vite dev server, runs the page, and asserts all fixtures pass; Chromium is launched with `--js-flags=--experimental-wasm-memory64` to match the current wasm64 artifact.

 ---